How to Tune compaction_throughput_mb_per_sec Safely

 main()

-After applying the new throughput, continuous telemetry ingestion is mandatory.
-Track org.apache.cassandra.metrics:type=Compaction,name=PendingTasks, org.apache.cassandra.metrics:type=Table,name=PendingCompactions, and disk await via Prometheus/Grafana.
-If pending tasks drop below 5 while await remains under 10ms, the adjustment is optimal.
-If await climbs above 25ms or foreground write latency (WriteLatency) increases by >15%, reduce throughput by 25% increments.
+Feed the same signals into continuous telemetry: track org.apache.cassandra.metrics:type=Compaction,name=PendingTasks and disk await in Prometheus/Grafana.
+If pending tasks fall below 5 while await stays under 10ms, the adjustment is optimal.
+If await climbs above 25ms or foreground write latency rises more than 15%, back the value off in 25% increments.
+Wiring these MBeans into a poller is covered end to end in Python monitoring for Cassandra compaction.

 The safe-tuning procedure is an iterative loop, summarized below.